-15. Information with Respect

-to S-3 Companies Not Applicable
+- 15. Information with Respect to S-3 Companies . .
+Not Applicable

 16. Information with Respect

-to S-2 or S-3 Companies Not Applicable
+- Companies Not Applicable

-17. Information with Respect to Companies Other

-than S-2 or S-3

-Summary; The Companies; Certain Information Relating to ANB; Financial Statements of ANB Financial Companies

-Corporation and Subsidiary
+- 17. Information with Respect to Companies Other than S-2 or S-3 Companies Summary; The Companies; Certain Information Relating to ANB; Financial Statements of ANB Financial Corporation and Subsidiary

-D. Voting and Management Information
+- D. Voting and Management Information

+18. Information if Proxies, Consents or Authorizations are to be Solicited . . .
+Available Information; Outside Front Cover Page; Incorporation of Certain Documents by Reference; Summary; The Annual Meeting; The Merger

+19. Information if Proxies, Consents or Authorizations are not to be Solicited, or in an Exchange Offer . .
 Not Applicable

-18. Information if Proxies,

-Consents or

-Authorizations are to

-be Solicited

-Available Information; Outside Front Cover Page; Incorporation of Certain Documents by Reference; Summary; The

-Annual Meeting; The Merger

-19. Information if Proxies,

-Consents or

-Authorizations are not to be Solicited, or in

-an Exchange Offer . .